 Bills typically come with due dates.
-While it might be convenient for you to pay your bills at a certain time of the month, for example, when your paycheck hits the bank account, be mindful that your bills’ due dates might not necessarily align with such times.
-As a matter of fact, your bills might be staggered throughout the month; especially, if you have no say in establishing a preferred due date.
+While it might be convenient for you to pay your bills at a certain time of the month, for example, when your paycheck hits the bank account, be mindful that the due dates might not necessarily align with such times.
+As a matter of fact, the due dates might be staggered throughout the month; especially, if you have no say in establishing a preferred due date.

 You can set up automatic payments, so you do not have to worry about remembering when bills are due.
 These could be linked directly to your bank account or your credit card.
 You must be disciplined in making sure you have sufficient funds in your bank account for such bills to be paid without issues.
 The last thing you want is your bank charging you overdraft fees or your creditors charging you for failed transactions.

-Another way to ensure your bills are paid timely is by using a simple spreadsheet to keep track of your bills.
-After a few months, you will have a pretty good idea around which dates certain bills come in and when they are usually due.
-This will help you plan which bills are paid out of which paycheck if you get paid on the 1st and 15th like most people do.
+Another way to ensure your bills are paid timely is by using a simple spreadsheet to keep track of them.
+After a few months, you will have a pretty good idea around which dates certain bills come in and when they are usually due as such you can determine which paycheck to pay them from if you get paid on the 1st and 15th like most people do.

-Whether you have your bills set for automatic payment or not, it is advisable to always maintain a tracker.
-Reconcile the tracker periodically and check your emails for notifications incase a payment fail to process.
+Whether you have automatic payments set up or not, it is advisable to always maintain a tracker.
+Reconcile the tracker periodically and check your emails for notifications incase a payment fails to process.
 This will help you identify and resolve any issues timeously.
 For instance, you might not realize increase to your insurance premium or even internet bill if they are set on automatic payment.
 A monthly reconciliation of your tracker will quickly bring these to your attention.